Foundations-of-HPC/High-Performance-Computing-2023/README.md

   - decent knwoledge of a programming language ( C and/or C++ but even Fortran is fine)
   - decent knowledge of scripting language  ( python is fine but bash awk perl are also welcome}

 #### CALENDAR

+We plan to provide 30 hours frontal lecture, 16 hours of lab/tutorials and a few more hours as seminars.
+Here below the schedule for lectures and tutorials.
+Seminar will be announced during lecture and they will be  generally on wednesday from 1 to 2mp

+Lecture rooms:

+The course should be completed by end of november.
+First weeek of January is spare time if something has beeen left behind.

 | DATE         | LECTURE                                     | TUTORIALS                                                           |
 | :----------  | :---------------------------------------------| :---------------------------------------------                      |